csu161/autocorrect/README.md

   * The score for "end" is the largest of these distances, roughly 248.421

 ## Start here
-You only need to change MinMaxDistCorrecter.java unless you want to implement some of your code in other files or create your own abstractions.
-IAutocorrect.java is the interface your class must implement.
-KeyMap.java is a helper class to manage your key coordinates, it's use is not required.
-KeepLowestScored.java is a helper class to manage your lowest scoring dictionary words, it's use is not required.
+You only need to change [`MinMaxDistCorrecter`](src/MinMaxDistCorrecter.java) unless you want to implement some of your code in other files or create your own abstractions. [`IAutocorrect`](src/IAutocorrect.java) is the interface that [`MinMaxDistCorrecter`](src/MinMaxDistCorrecter.java) must implement. [`KeyMap`](src/KeyMap.java) is a helper class to manage your key coordinates, it's use is not required. [`KeepLowestScored`](src/KeepLowestScored.java) is a helper class to manage your lowest scoring dictionary words, it's use is also not required.

-There are two files your program will need to read and parse, the dictionary and the key coordinates file.
+There are two files your program will need to read and parse, the [dictionary](words2.txt) and the [key coordinates file](keyCoordinates.txt).
+You have [some code](src/TestAutocorrect.java) to make it easy to test your implementation.

+## Example output
 ```bash
 $ java TestAutocorrect words2.txt keyCoordinates.txt
 dog